carbon-language/carbon-lang/clang/docs/UsersManual.rst

 particularly useful when writing a header file that will be compiled by other people, because you don't know what warning flags they build with.

-In the below example :option:`-Wmultichar` is ignored for only a single line of code, after which the diagnostics return to whatever state had previously existed.
+In the below example :option:`-Wextra-tokens` is ignored for only a single line of code, after which the diagnostics return to whatever state had previously existed.

 .. code-block:: c

-  #pragma clang diagnostic push
+  #if foo
+  #endif foo // warning: extra tokens at end of #endif directive

-  #pragma clang diagnostic ignored "-Wmultichar"
+  #pragma clang diagnostic ignored "-Wextra-tokens"

+  #if foo
-  char b = 'df'; // no warning.
+  #endif foo // no warning

   #pragma clang diagnostic pop